chef/chef-web-docs/layouts/shortcodes/chef_workstation.md

-ChefDK, short for Chef Development Kit, is a package that contains everything that is needed to start using Chef:
+Chef Workstation contains everything that is needed to start using Chef Infra and Chef InSpec:

 -   Chef Infra Client
+-   Chef InSpec
 -   chef and knife command line tools
 -   Testing tools such as Test Kitchen, ChefSpec, and Cookstyle
--   Chef InSpec
 -   Everything else needed to author cookbooks and upload them to the Chef Infra Server